-- 7.3.4 Class "A" Licensees operate using a revenue sharing formula in which the Association retains all funds remaining after payment of prizes, and uses those retained funds to pay all other authorized administrative and operating expenses before disbursing the proceeds to the Class "B" Licensees.
+- 7.3.4.
+Class "A" Licensees operate using a revenue sharing formula in which the Association retains all funds remaining after payment of prizes, and uses those retained funds to pay all other authorized administrative and operating expenses before disbursing the proceeds to the Class "B" Licensees.

-- 7.3.5 Bingo expenses shall be approved in advance by SLGA.
+- 7.3.5.
+Bingo expenses shall be approved in advance by SLGA.
 The following are eligible expenses; however, SLGA has the discretion to approve expenses in addition to those listed:

-- (a) Payment of approved registered staff;
+- (a) Payment of approved registered staff and the cost of registering staff as gaming employees;

 - (b) Cost of bingo cards/paper;

 - (c) Advertising;

 - (d) Armoured car service;

 - (e) Office supplies and equipment;

 - (f) Travel expenses to relevant conferences, seminars, training sessions, etc. (written approval of SLGA and Association membership shall be obtained beforehand);

 - (g) Facility costs;

 - (h) Licence fees;

 - (i) GST;

 - (j) Banking fees;

 - (k) Audit fees;

+- (l) Capital projects (written approval of SLGA and Association membership shall be obtained beforehand);

+- (m) For Media Bingo only, commissions to card sellers as approved by SLGA;